mi-frutuoso/asint-proj/README.md

 #### Secretariats: `secretariats.py`

   - running on `port=5200`

-  - API interaction to server (R/Write)
+  - displays API endpoints (R/W) so that the admin of the backend server can interact with the data

+  - offers data persistance (the current state of the list of secretariats is continuously saved)

 API that retrieves all existing secretariats: